The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-Net.pm.md

     Parameters are the ip address of the relay host and the domain of the rbl server.

+email_is_blacklisted

+:   Method that returns the result of the lookup (eg 127.0.0.2).
+    Parameters are an email address, the domain of the hashbl server, and the type of hashing (MD5 or SHA1).

 is_public_ip4_address $ip_addr

 :   Returns true if `$ip_addr` is a publicly-routable IPv4 address,